opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 ### 2019.06.17 - w3

-- try printing thermochrome filament of Robox -> it could be used to make cases that change color in case something is heating up inside
+- try printing thermochrome filament of Robox -> it could be used to make cases that change color when something is heating up inside
 - upgraded MK3 printer firmware
 - moved things around with Sam (11-15), company business
 - continued electronics theory doc